Lewis C. Merletti: National Football League (NFL)

 Following the September 11, 2001 attacks, Merletti was a primary driver in having the United States Secret Service designate that year's Super Bowl XXXVI in New Orleans as a National Security Special Event (NSSE) resulting in the Secret Service providing the protection plan as well as the physical protection.
 At the request of the NFL, Merletti was appointed as a newly established NFL Security Advisor and developed security practices for all NFL stadiums.
 Those criteria are still in place and considered the standard for security practices at all the NFL stadiums.

 Other Private sector work

-Lew has served as the Director of Security for Buckeye Relief since 2017.
-He also serves on the board of directors of Surefire.
+He serves on the board of directors of Surefire.

 Personal life

-Lew is married to Josette Merletti, née Montello, a former Cleveland Clinic nurse.
+Lew is married to Josette Merletti, formerly a nurse with the Cleveland Clinic.
 His son Mike was in the United States Army, an Airborne Ranger Captain who served with the 101st Airborne Division.
 His son Matt played Safety for the University of North Carolina-Chapel Hill football team.
 He also played for a brief stint in the NFL with the Indianapolis Colts.